wreedpalmer/modeling-stock-returns/README.md

 - **Conclusion:** summary of work and potential future ideas

 ## Modeling volatility in the daily log returns
 - *Here is a description of the volatility model I use in this project.
-Please see `model_volatility.ipynb` for the development of this model and its application to the data*
+Please see `model_volatility.ipynb` for the development of this model and its application to the data.*
 - As the volatility patterns of aggregated sector returns mirrors some of the volatility patterns of the overall aggregated returns, I believe the volatility patterns of the returns of individuals stocks may mirror the volatility patterns of their sectors
 - This motivates my approach for modeling individual stock volatility.
 In particular I create a model based on the assumption that a given stock return's volatility is proportional to the volatility of the aggregated return across its sector.
 - Let $r_{i,t}$ be the daily log return of stock $i$ on day $t$.